uraplutonium/beautiful-jekyll/projects/teabag-ml.md

 ---
 layout: page
-title: teabag-ml-test
+title: teabag-ml
-subtitle: subtitle
+subtitle: A machine learning tool-kit in Java for state space searching.
-bigimg: /img/2.jpeg
+bigimg: /img/teabag.jpeg
 ---

 # This page is under construction...